dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 ![Service Instance Before and after Relocation][]

-[Service Instance Before and after Relocation]: img/b+a.png "The VM before and after relocation" width=200px
+[Service Instance Before and after Relocation]: img/b+a.png "The service before and after relocation" width=200px

 The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
 Overall, to relocate this simple node.js application the following Migrators were placed on the Viaduct: